f18bc/Julia-Card-Game/README.md

 You have a total of 81 cards with each 3 types of numbers (like a poker number ), colors, patterns, and number of patterns.

+Download all files to the same directory, run playGame.jl to play it!

 ## Game rules:
 How to form a set: Three cards with one of their fours feature are the same, or all different.